magepages/mpdocs/docs/frequently-bought-together/index.md

 This extension supports retrieving and uploading data to the website using the REST API.
 Please check [this link](https://documenter.getpostman.com/view/6685698/SWLb88sB?version=latest) for more details.

-## GraphQl Document
+## GraphQL Document

-This extension aslo supports getting and uploading data to the website using GraphQl.
+This extension aslo supports getting and uploading data to the website using GraphQL.

-To use GraphQl, first run the following commands in the root Magento 2 directory:
+To use GraphQL, first run the following commands in the root Magento 2 directory:

 ```
 composer require mageplaza/module-frequently-bought-together-graphql